dstackai/dstack/docs/examples/index.md

 Workflows can be parametrized.

-When you pass any parameters to the `dstack run` command, they can be accessed from the `.dstack/workflows.yaml` file via the `${{ run.args }}` expression.
+When you pass any parameters to the `dstack run` command, they can be accessed from the workflow YAML file via the `${{ run.args }}` expression.

 Here's an example: